 Temporary Patio Requirements

 In response to the Province of Manitoba's Restoring Safe Services plan the City of Winnipeg is offering an expedited process to allow for restaurants and licensed manufacturers with tasting rooms (breweries, micro distilleries, etc.) to establish temporary patio spaces.
-The temporary patios must comply with the general safety requirements outlined in the Temporary Patio Registration Form, and will be allowed to operate without permit until Oct.
-31, 2020 (summer patios) or Mar.
-31, 2021 (winter patios) unless otherwise extended, if registered with or approved by the City.
-Please continue to check back for updates on operational dates for registered temporary patios.
+The temporary patios must comply with the general safety requirements outlined in the Temporary Summer Patio Registration Form, and will be allowed to operate without permit from April 1 - October 31, 2021, if registered with the City.

 - Complete the Temporary Summer Patio Registration Form

 - Email the completed Registration Form to the Zoning & Permits Office at email@example.com, with "Temporary Patio Registration" in the subject line.

 - Open your patio (on or after April 1, 2021).
 If you intend to serve alcohol you must contact the Liquor, Gaming and Cannabis Authority prior to commencing service.

 - If the patio is in the Public Right of Way, provide a Certificate of Insurance to the City of Winnipeg Risk Management Division within 5 business days of registration.
 Refer to the Registration Form Appendix for details.